redbooth/backbone-redux/README.md

 * etc

-In all these cases you can't use `syncCollections`, but you can create your own ears to mimic `syncCollections` behaviour.
+In all these cases you can't use `syncCollections`, but you can create your own ears to mimic `syncCollections` behavior.

 Any `ear` should look something like this: